-This course is centered around three influential “great debates” in political science: power in international relations, social capital and political participation, and consociational democracy and ethnic conflict.
-Each debate is introduced by reading a key book on it and is followed up by a discussion of its various aspects through several examples of research on the original debate.
-Students will learn to understand particular issues from several perspectives, including different theoretical and methodological approaches and themselves apply political science concepts to analyses the issues at hand.
+This course is centered around three influential “great debates” in political science: power in international relations, political participation and democracy, and diversity and democratic stability.
+Each debate is introduced by reading classic readings on it and is followed up by a discussion of its various aspects through several examples of contemporary research.
+Students will learn to understand particular issues from several perspectives, including different theoretical and methodological approaches and themselves apply political science concepts to analyze the issues at hand.

-Goal 3: Further students’ academic skills through independent writing and in-class discussions.
+3. Further students’ academic skills through independent writing and group discussions.

 7 sessions consisting of interactive lectures and discussion seminars.